 The M.A. requires 33 credits, of which at least 27 must be at the 600 or 700 level.
 The required course work for all M.A. students includes the basic methodology course but does not include any courses needed for demonstrating foreign language competency.
-M.A. candidates writing theses will incorporate into their 33-credit program six credits of directed research on the thesis.
-Students pursuing a non-thesis track will take a four- and 1/2-hour comprehensive examination after the completion of their course work.
+M.A. candidates writing theses will incorporate into their 33-credit program six credits of thesis research (IS 699).
+Students pursuing a non-thesis track will take a four- and 1/2-hour comprehensive examination after the completion of course work.